Alina Homecare – Blog Header (Purple Version)

 Here are some key benefits:

-Gardening is a great way to add physical activity to your day without hurting your body.
-Jobs like digging, planting, weeding, and watering gently use different muscles.
-This can help you get stronger, more flexible, and improve your heart health.
+Gardening is a great way to add physical activity to your day without straining your body.
+Tasks like digging, planting, weeding and watering gently use different muscles.
+This can help you get stronger, more flexible and improve heart health.

 Making raised garden beds can help you garden more easily.
 These beds are ‘raised up’, so you can take care of your plants without bending down too much or stretching too far.
 This is good for your back and knees.

 In addition to strength and flexibility, gardening also helps with balance and coordination.
-This is important for lowering the chance of falls as we get older.
+This is important for reducing the chance of falls as we get older.

 2. Staying active

-Gardening gives many health benefits for your mind.
+Gardening has many health benefits for your mind.
 Having a garden can help you feel good about yourself and gives a sense of purpose.
-Watching your plants grow from seeds to full bloom is very rewarding.
-It can also help to relax and reduce stress.
-Doing tasks like weeding and watering can even be soothing.
-One study showed people who garden had lower levels of the stress hormone cortisol and felt more restored compared to those who read indoors.2
+Watching your plants grow from seeds to full bloom is rewarding.
+It can also help you to relax and reduces stress, as tasks like weeding and watering can be soothing.
+A study showed people who garden had lower levels of the stress hormone cortisol and felt more restored compared to those who read indoors.2

 Gardening is also great for mental stimulation.
-You think about what to plant, where to put them, and how to fix problems that come up.
+You think about what to plant, where to put them and how to fix problems that arise.
 This hobby helps people be creative and solve problems.

-Gardens can also be great places to meet others.
-You can connect with friends, family, or neighbours who enjoy gardening.
-These social moments help you feel supported and can lessen feelings of loneliness or isolation.
+Gardens can also be great places to socialise with others.
+You can connect with friends, family or neighbours who enjoy gardening.
+These social moments help you feel supported and can reduce feelings of loneliness or isolation.

 4. Spending time outdoors

-Gardening is a great way for older people to spend time outside and improve their quality of life.
-Sunlight helps the body make vitamin D. This vitamin is important for strong bones, a healthy immune system, and a good mood.
+Gardening is a great way for older people to spend time outside and improve quality of life.
+Sunlight helps the body make vitamin D, which is important for strong bones, a healthy immune system and a good mood.

-Even a small outdoor space can be turned into a space for relaxation.
+Even a small outdoor area can be turned into a space for relaxation.
 It could be just a few potted plants on a balcony or a bigger vegetable garden.
-Fresh air and in the summer, sunshine always offer great benefits.
+Fresh air and sunshine always offer great benefits.

-Being outdoors allows people to connect with nature and see the seasons change.
-The colours, sounds, and smells in the garden can refresh the senses.
+Being outdoors allows people to connect with nature and watch the seasons change.
+The colours, sounds and smells in the garden can refresh the senses.

 5. Supporting a nutritious diet

-One of the best things about gardening is that you can grow your own fresh and healthy food in the UK, that could mean adding ripe tomatoes, crisp lettuce, or nice smelling herbs to your next dinner plate.
+One of the best things about gardening is that you can grow your own fresh and healthy food in the UK.
+That may include adding ripe tomatoes, crisp lettuce or nice smelling herbs to your next dinner plate.

 When you grow your own food, you can control the use of pesticides and herbicides.
 This way, you eat the freshest and healthiest food possible.
 You will also learn more about where your food comes from and how organic matter helps plants grow.